 “I wasn’t mad.
 I would tell you if I was.
 But, I saw that you had a lot of things going on and my stuff could wait.”

-“I just had to get my toast and then get back to the stove,” Adrian says.
+“I just had to get my toast and then get back to the stove,” Adrian repeats.
 He sounds wounded and I realize that he rarely asks me to accommodate him.
 This one time he did and I left the room rather than move over.

 It’s confusing.
 People often say they are not annoyed or angry when, in reality, they are.
 On the other hand, they often think that I am angry when, in fact, I feel neutral.